akanik/nicar22-mapping-masters/qgis-steps.md

 You will notice that I have changed the name of the file.
 We’ve added a `_proj6447` to the end of the filename.
 This is so we can quickly see that this file is specifically projected.
 If you have the same file projected in different ways, you will want to have a way of designating the CRS in the filename or at least in the folder containing the files so as not to confuse yourself.

+Repeat the above with the `atl_res_permits` layer.
+Also save this as a geopackage and don't forget to add the CRS suffix.

 ## Point in polygon